 Alex holds a BA in Adventure Leadership from Asbury University.
 In that program they used outdoor activities (backpacking, rock-climbing, and canoeing) as the basis for theoretical discussions about nontraditional education.
 She recieved her MAE with a focus in Creative Writing from NKU in 2019.
 Her capstone was titled: "How Feminism Benefits Nature Writing in Prose: Finding My Place in the Lineage of Women Writing About Nature".
 After that, she completed an MFA in poetry at Miami University.

-She is currently teaching English courses at Cincinnati State Community and Technical College, which she started doing with the TAMP program through NKU while working on her Masters.
-She loves teaching and is looking forward to a new opportunity to teach Creative Writing at NKU this fall.
+She is teaches English courses at Cincinnati State Community and Technical College, which she started doing with the TAMP program through NKU while working on her Masters, as well as at NKU.
+And in the fall of 2022 she is starting a new career as a High School English teacher at a local Catholic School.
+She also serves on the editorial team of Moon Cola Literary Magazine.

 Alex's debut book of poetry, Bowlfuls of Blue, was released from Assure Press in 2021.
 Currently, she is querying literary agents to represent her memoir.
 She says it is great to have the manuscript complete, but very vulnerable to be sending it out into the world.